 Speaking the language of an executive is another facet of good communication that is important to business success.
-C-level professionals tend to focus on the bottom line, the potential for growth in the company, the metrics used to measure business progress, and the goals, rather than the smaller picture.
+C-level professionals tend to focus on the bottom line, the potential for growth in the company, the metrics used to measure business progress and the goals, rather than the smaller picture.
 Speaking in terms of metrics and goals is a skill that can help a professional get the green light on a project they are working on when seeking approval from the executive team.

-Identifying and Building Specific Communications Expertise
+Identifying and Building Specific Communication Expertise

 Implementing a Communication Plan